Foundation Repair in Fort Myers, FL

 1. Not Performing Regular Foundation Inspections

-Surprisingly, many homeowners simply fail to look for or ignore early signs of stress, which might indicate bigger problems ahead.
+Surprisingly, many homeowners in the Fort Myers area simply fail to look for or ignore early signs of stress, which might indicate bigger problems ahead.
 For instance, due to settling or variable ground conditions, voids beneath the foundation may form that are indicated by small cracks.
 This is more common than you might think since most homes in Lee and Collier counties are built upon granular soils.